emqx/emqx-docs/en_US/file-transfer/quick-start.md

    pip install .
    ```

-4. Use the `emqx-ft` command-line tool to upload a file.
-Execute the following command, replacing the placeholders with appropriate values:
+4. Upload a file by using the `emqx-ft` command-line tool to run the following command:

    ```
    emqx-ft --file test-file.txt --file-id file-id-1 --segment-size 10 --client-id client-1 --file-name uploaded-test-file.txt
    ```

-5. Manually list the uploaded files using the S3 command-line tool.
-Execute the following command:
+5. Manually list the uploaded files by using the S3 command-line tool to run the following command:

    ```
    s3cmd ls -r s3://YOURBUCKET/